 They try to take advantage of others' tough times.

-They should be focused on the work and plans; this will definitely get them success.
+They should be focused on work and plans; this will definitely get them success.
 If these people are associated with bad people, then there are more chances of developing bad habits.

 They will change houses many times and like to travel.